justinzane/wesnoth-ng/README.md

     providing Wesnoth with good performance on various platforms without the burden of dealing with various parallelization strategies that are architecture dependent.

-    - OpenSSL: Use openssl's crypto for hash functions and encryption.

-    - jsoncpp: Use JSON as a serialization and persistance language.
+    - jsoncpp/bsoncpp: Use JSON as a serialization and persistance language.
 Initially supplement WML  and potentially replace it.
 There are a huge number of reasons why switching to a very common, widely used "markup" language would be beneficial.
 There is also a tremendous investment, practically and emotionally in WML in the Wesnoth community.
 This is a very contentious proposal, and not one to be addressed in the near term.

+    - libgcrypt: Use hashing functionality provided by a well engineered and documented library that is widely available.

+    - ZeroMQ: Use message passing facilities provided by ZMQ to enable clean and efficient separation of separate executable functions.
+This immediately provides greater maintainability through the separation of the massive Wesnoth codebase into independent subprojects.
+It also provides the capability of greater functional flexibility within the game.

+    An example of the potential flexibility is allowing players with mobile devices (Android, iOS, Tizen, Ubuntu Mobile, etc.) to have simultaneous display on their device and on a large screen like TV.

+    - MessagePack: A serialization adjunct to ZMQ that provides relatively easy to comprehend and implement, efficient binary serialization of game "objects" especially those that exist as standard library class instances or C types.

 - Convert Wesnoth to use the new SDL2 libraries instead of SDL1.2.
 This is clearly an accepted goal of the project; but, because the changes to SDL2 are extensive and intrusive, they cannot immediately be addressed in mainline.
 Additionally, it will take some time before SDL2 becomes available on more conservative platforms like Debian.

+    - For SDL2, **ALL** surfaces will be in ARGB8888 format.
+Please use the macros `BPP, RMASK, GMASK, BMASK, AMASK` as the last 5 parameters to `SDL_CreateSurface`.

+    - For SDL2, which has a very elegant C API, almost all wrapper classes from sdl_utils have been removed.
+The reason for this change is that the existing wrappers were poorly and inconsistently named and often logically unsuitable for SDL2.

+    - For SDL2 and Wesnoth-NG, the goals is to abandon the BlitSurface paradigm and move to providing the Renderer with Textures (in GPU RAM) and manipulating them through GL-based functionality as provided by SDL2.

+    - For the period of extreme refactoring while getting SDL2 basically implemented, non-ideal headers will be used.
+That is to say, overbroad includes will be common and optimizations like forward declares will be removed.
+The immediate goal is code clarity.

 - Clean and organize Wesnoth's codebase.
 As one would expect from any mature project, there is a ton of detritous from the past.
 Some of this can be removed without consequence.
 Other bits